wp-plugins/very-simple-knowledge-base/readme.txt

 Use shortcode [knowledgebase-three] or [knowledgebase] to display your categories and posts in 3 or 4 columns on a page.
 In mobile screens 2 columns.

-Because I used css selector 'nth-of-type' it might not display 100% in IE8 and older.
+Because I have used css selector 'nth-of-type' it might not display 100% in IE8 and older.

+Question?
+Please take a look at the FAQ section.

 = Translation =
 Dutch translation included.
 Only things that can be translated are dashboard name and plugin description.
 More translations are very welcome!
 Please contact me via my website.